Local area network: Early installations

+Competing standards

 In practice, the concept was marred by the proliferation of incompatible physical layer and network protocol implementations, and a plethora of methods of sharing resources.
 Typically, each vendor would have its own type of network card, cabling, protocol, and network operating system.
 A solution appeared with the advent of Novell NetWare which provided even-handed support for dozens of competing card and cable types, and a much more sophisticated operating system than most of its competitors.

 Of the competitors to NetWare, only Banyan Vines had comparable technical strengths, but Banyan never gained a secure base.
 3Com produced 3+Share and Microsoft produced MS-Net.
 These then formed the basis for collaboration between Microsoft and 3Com to create a simple network operating system LAN Manager and its cousin, IBM's LAN Server.
 None of these enjoyed any lasting success; Netware dominated the personal computer LAN business from early after its introduction in 1983 until the mid-1990s when Microsoft introduced Windows NT.

 In 1983, TCP/IP was first shown capable of supporting actual defense department applications on a Defense Communication Agency LAN testbed located at Reston, Virginia.
 The TCP/IP-based LAN successfully supported Telnet, FTP, and a Defense Department teleconferencing application.
 This demonstrated the feasibility of employing TCP/IP LANs to interconnect Worldwide Military Command and Control System (WWMCCS) computers at command centers throughout the United States.
 However, WWMCCS was superseded by the Global Command and Control System (GCCS) before that could happen.

 During the same period, Unix workstations were using TCP/IP networking.
 Although the workstation market segment is now much reduced, the technologies developed in the area continue to be influential on the Internet and in all forms of networking—and the TCP/IP protocol has replaced IPX, AppleTalk, NBF, and other protocols used by the early PC LANs.